NAS-NeRF: Generative Neural Architecture Search for Neural Radiance Fields: Methods

-In this study, we introduce the NAS-NeRF field cell, a generalization of the classic NeRF field introduced in ~\cite{mildenhall_nerf_2020}, which makes it more amenable to efficient generative network architecture search.
-The NeRF field represents scenes by learning a continuous 5D function that maps 3D spatial coordinates $\mathbf{x}$ and 2D viewing directions $\mathbf{d}$ to volume density $\sigma(\mathbf{x})$ and view-dependent emitted radiance $c(\mathbf{x}, \mathbf{d})$.
-These predicted density and radiance values are then used to synthesize RGB images via volumetric rendering techniques.
+The NAS-NeRF field cell modularizes the classic NeRF field~\cite{mildenhall2020nerf} into stages to enable efficient architecture search.
+The classic NeRF field maps 3D spatial coordinates $\mathbf{x}$ and 2D viewing directions $\mathbf{d}$ to volume density $\sigma(\mathbf{x})$ and view-dependent emitted radiance $c(\mathbf{x}, \mathbf{d})$.
+This mapping is learned by training an 8-layer density estimator MLP and smaller single layer radiance estimator MLP.
+We focus our architecture search on the density estimator since it contributes the most parameters.
+As shown in Figure~\ref{fig:cell}, we decompose the density estimator into 3 stages with configurable parameters:

-The NeRF field contains four core components to represent a scene.
-First, a positional encoding function embeds the input 3D coordinates $\mathbf{x}$ into a higher dimensional space, enabling representation of high-frequency spatial functions.
-Second, a multilayer perceptron (MLP) with 8 fully-connected layers and 256 channels per layer estimates the volume density value $\sigma(\mathbf{x}) \in [0,1]$ at each spatial location $\mathbf{x}$.
-Third, a viewing direction encoding similarly maps the 2D direction $\mathbf{d}$ to a higher dimensionality.
-Fourth, a much smaller single layer MLP with 128 channels estimates the radiance (RGB color value) $c(\mathbf{d}, \sigma(\mathbf{x}))$ based on the encoded viewing direction and the predicted density $\sigma(\mathbf{x})$.

-Since the large 8-layer density estimator requires modeling the intricate 5D scene function to predict $\sigma(\mathbf{x})$, it contributes most of the trainable parameters in the NeRF field.
-Thus, we focus our architecture search specifically on optimizing the design of this volume density estimator MLP.
-As shown in Figure~\ref{fig:cell}, we parameterize the NAS-NeRF density estimator into three modular stages, while keeping the smaller radiance estimator fixed: